 _

-Somerville has an exciting opportunity to implement the new Massachusetts Climate Law locally to help bring our Commonwealth to carbon neutral by 2050.
+Somerville has an exciting opportunity to implement the new Massachusetts Climate Law locally to help bring our Commonwealth to carbon neutral.
 I’m proud of the part I played in securing the Massachusetts Democratic Party’s endorsement of this critical legislation and in mobilizing upwards of 20,000 voters in our State Senate district to contact their elected officials in support of it: I truly believe in the power of grassroots organizing and close partnership with our elected officials to advance progressive legislation into law.
 At the City level, we have the opportunity to build zero-emissions buildings, incorporate solar and wind power in new construction and through energy transfer programs, and better insulate our buildings to increase energy efficiency.
-To reduce vehicle emissions, we need to promote pedestrian- and bicycle- friendly traffic through dedicated lanes and open spaces, make public transit free, convert City fleets to electric vehicles, and attract green industries to Somerville in green tech and life science that not only help reduce our carbon footprint but create jobs and much needed business tax revenue to fund our City’s school and services.
+To reduce vehicle emissions, we need to promote pedestrian- and bicycle- friendly traffic through dedicated lanes and open spaces, make public transit free, convert City fleets to electric vehicles by 2030, and attract green industries in green tech and life science that not only help reduce our carbon footprint but create jobs and much needed business tax revenue to fund our City’s school and services.
 By making street-level open space and green space accessible to everyone including our local businesses and artists, we can promote commerce while improving our public health.
-Together we have the opportunity to create a Healthier, Greener future for Somerville.
+Together we have the opportunity to create a Healthier, Greener future for Massachusetts.

 Creating pedestrian- and cyclist-friendly lanes and open spaces will help make our economy greener and encourage growth of our local businesses that depend on pedestrian traffic.
-Given the environmental, economic, and safety benefits, we need to make public transportation free to Somerville residents, and we need to streamline fare collection so non-residents have more electronic payment options to reduce delays.
+Given the environmental, economic, and safety benefits, we need to make public transportation free, and we need to streamline fare collection so non-residents have more electronic payment options to reduce delays.
 To promote public health and economic growth, we need to make street-side space accessible to businesses that want it for outdoor seating and commerce.
 We should also use public spaces including public parks for the arts during off-peak hours and consider construction of parking garages to reclaim valuable street-side space.